-Elizabeth Mangini is an art historian who specializes in social histories of postwar and contemporary art, including photography.
-Her current research projects include a study of Arte Povera in Turin c.
-1968, as well as contemporary public art.
+Elizabeth Mangini is an art historian who specializes in social histories of postwar and contemporary art, especially European art of the 1960s-70s.
+Her current research projects include a study of Arte Povera in Turin, and a book on Italian sculpture and phenomenology in 1960s-70s.
 She is on the editorial board of Palinsesti, a journal of Italian Contemporary Art.
-Professor Mangini has held curatorial positions and postgraduate fellowships at the Museum of Modern Art, New York; the Walker Art Center, Minneapolis; and MASS MOCA, North Adams, MA.
+Professor Mangini has held curatorial positions and postgraduate fellowships at the Museum of Modern Art, New York; the Walker Art Center, Minneapolis; and MASS MOCA.

 "Dust to Dust: On 'Arte povera più azioni povere 1968'," Artforum L no. 9 (May 2012), 103-4.

 “Uno Specchio d’ Italia: Luciano Fabro’s Italies,” Palinsesti, vol.1 no. 2 (2011): 67-74.

 "1000 Words: Giuseppe Penone," Artforum XLIX no. 2 (October 2010): 226-29.

 "Parallel Revolution,"Artforum XLVI no. 3 (November 2007), 159–162

 “This is Not a Painting: Space Exploration in Postwar Italian Art,” in Target Practice: Painting Under Attack 1949-1975, ed.
 Michael Darling, (Seattle Art Museum, 2009), 86-101.

 "Jan Dibbets," Bits and Pieces Put Together to Present a Semblance of a Whole (Minneapolis: Walker Art Center, 2005), 190–191

 "Real Lies, True Fakes, and Supermodels," Invisible Culture 7, Rochester, NY: University of Rochester (Spring 2004), online journal